ppillot/libmol/README.md

 - Fichiers : legacy PDB files (ngl)
 - Errors : send messages
   - when file could not be uploaded
-  - when network is not available
+  - when network is not available --> online/offline api
 - Commandes :
   - icons
-  - labels
+  - add/remove labels
-  - surface
+  - create/remove surface
   - on hover select, highlight selection
   - remake the vue-color component for event delegation !
 - Sequences :